Ju-Schn/Ju-Schn/README.md

 ### Hi there 👋

-🔭 I’m currently working on my capstone project Cardify: Coming up: Sign up and Log In
+🔭 I’m currently working on my project Cardify: Coming up: Sign up and Log In

 🤩 I'm really excited to learn more about React, Redux and PHP in my slef-studies at the moment